Paddy McGill

 Patrick Francis McGill (1913–1977) was a journalist and nationalist politician in Ireland.

+Biography

 McGill was the editor-in-chief of the Ulster Herald series of newspapers, and was a Nationalist Party member of the Senate of Northern Ireland from 1953 until the body was abolished in 1972.

 McGill served as the Secretary of the Irish Anti-Partition League from 1953 until its dissolution 1956, and as Secretary of the Parliamentary Nationalist Party from 1958.
 During this time, he adopted a cautious approach towards modernising party structures, in contrast to Eddie McGrady.

 In 1965, McGill was awarded a PhD from Queen's University Belfast, having written his thesis on The Senate in Northern Ireland, 1921-1962.
 He served as a Deputy Speaker of the Senate from 1965 until its abolition.
 He stood for Mid Ulster at the 1973 Northern Ireland Assembly election, but was unsuccessful.